Project Management: Level Two

 This course is designed for project managers, team leaders, team members and other professionals who want to learn how to complete projects on time and within budget, while meeting quality standards.
 It is also for students who would like to learn Project Management Body of Knowledge (PMBOK) standards-based approaches to successfully manage programs and projects.
 In addition, this course is also for those who desire to apply the established processes, procedures, and terminology (outlined by Project Management Institute) when solving the most common project management issues.

-For those who want to or need to take an introductory-level course first, please see our Project Management for Team Members course.
+For those who want or need an introductory level course first, please see our Project Management for Team Members: Level One course.

 This course includes valuable content on the latest Agile project management methodology as required and outlined in the Project Management Institutes's (PMI) PMBOK Guide - 6th edition.
 Our instructor will also illustrate the differences between traditional waterfall based project management and the Agile based approach.